 The form should be submitted at least a month in advance of the international employment arrangement's start date to support timely processing of the request.

 To comply with these requirements, departments must:

-- Send a completed International Hiring Notification (see below) to Recruitment & Outreach before an employee is recruited or hired to work outside the country.
-As a courtesy, we will notify Export Control, Payroll, Office of the General Counsel, University of Arizona Global, and Risk Management regarding the international employment arrangement (as applicable).
+- Once SVP approval has been obtained, send a completed International Employment Request (see below) to Human Resources before an employee is recruited or hired to work outside the country.
+As a courtesy, we will notify Export Control, Payroll, Office of the General Counsel, Arizona International, and Risk Management regarding the international employment arrangement (as applicable).

 - Complete a Restricted Party Screening for all international hires and DCCs prior to extending job offers or receiving official DCC status.
 To complete the screening, please access the Visual Compliance screening tool or contact the University's Export Control Program.

 You must receive approval from Human Resources before an employee may start at a work location outside of the United States.

 Note: Employees should not submit this form on their own behalf.
 This form should be submitted by a department representative on behalf of the employee.